 The COVID-19 pandemic has affected jobs and livelihoods across the country, and it has hit small, local businesses especially hard.
 These are the businesses communities rely on for their favorite meals, their comfiest clothes, hard-to-find hair products, and much more.
 These local companies are now struggling to find the support they need to not only survive through this tough time but also to come back from it at all.
-Here are a few ways you can help your favorite local businesses stay afloat:
+If you're wondering how to support local businesses, here are a few ways you can help your favorite stores stay afloat:

 Whether it’s for services you can use later or a dinner you can buy now, the sale of gift cards offers immediate cash businesses can use to pay for rent, employee salaries, or to feed their loved ones.
 Share these gift cards with friends and family or pay it forward by gifting to teachers, essential workers, frontline workers, or anyone else you think might need a helping hand.

 2. Donate a skill.

 A lot of small, local businesses don’t have attorneys, accountants, or a marketing team on staff, but these services can surely help them right now.
 Legal advice, tax and loan clarification, and marketing and advertising efforts will go a long way to help a struggling business survive the pandemic.